Learn more about the role of the RMOW and how you can get involved during Local Government Awareness Week.

 - Attend a regularly scheduled meeting of Council.
 Regular Council meeting days are the first and third Tuesday of each month, unless otherwise advertised.
 Council schedules are posted annually, and the most recent agendas and Council meeting packages are available online the Friday prior to a scheduled Council meeting.

-- Live streaming video and archived video of Council meetings is also available online and can be viewed on your mobile device(link is external).
+- Live streaming video and archived video of Council meetings is also available online and can be viewed on your mobile device.

 - Attend committee meetings that are open to the public unless the topic relates to a subject included in Section 90 of the Community Charter.
 The RMOW currently has 14 select committees, two standing committees and two council-appointed boards.

 - Subscribe to the RMOW’s bi-weekly newsletters including Whistler Today and Council Briefs.

 - Write to your Whistler Council.
 They want to hear from you!

 - Visit whistler.ca for everything you need to know about your municipality.